Cyrilvallez/Image-manipulation-detection/README.md

 # Datasets

 We personally used 3 datasets that can be found online, and for which we performed the splitting.
 They are the [BSDS500 dataset](https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/resources.html), [ImageNet validation set (ILSVRC2012)](https://www.image-net.org/) and the [Kaggle memes dataset](https://www.kaggle.com/datasets/gmorinan/most-viewed-memes-templates-of-2018).
 For the kaggle memes dataset, one then need to run `data_retrieval/kaggle_splitter.py` to extract templates and annotate correctly the memes.

-# Pre-trained SimCLR models

-The pre-trained SimCLR models are not available in this repository due to their large size.
-They can be downloaded (along with their architecture definition) directly in the [github of the authors ](https://github.com/google-research/simclr).
-Note that we used the PyTorch version of these models.
-They should then be added to `hashing/SimCLRv1/` and `hashing/SimCLRv2/` (folders SimCLRv1 and SimCLRv2).
-If unsure, see how these models are loaded directly in `hashing/neuralhash.py`.

 # Computational setup